pink beverage on glass with blackberries and pink flower on top

 • vivid dreams or nightmares

-What Foods are Best for Treating Yin Deficiency?
+What Foods are Best for Treating a Yin Deficiency?

 Vegetables: